vrchatapi/vrchatapi-rust/docs/WorldsApi.md

 > models::World remove_world_tags(world_id, change_world_tags_request)
 Remove World Tags

-Removes tags from the world's profile
+Remove tags from the world's profile.
+The path is `deleteTags`, not `removeTags` as the user equivalent uses.

 ### Parameters